 “When in doubt, have a vet check it out!”

-The answer of course, is that it’s up to you.
-However, don’t write it off as something minor.
+The answer, of course, is that it’s up to you.
+However, please don’t write it off as something minor.

-There may be an underlying cause – and that’s what you should worry about.
-It’s also what might be harder for the veterinarian to diagnose.
+As we mentioned, there may be an underlying cause – and that’s what you should worry about.
+It’s also what might be more challenging for the veterinarian to diagnose.
 If your dog doesn’t respond to the medication (be it antibiotics or medicated shampoo or a regular washing of the body with benzoyl peroxide), then you’ll need to go back to your vet and see if there are some more tests to be done.

 How much is this going to cost?

 We can’t tell you exactly how much it will cost because it depends on the cause.
 If your dog has Cushing’s, it will require a different medical plan than if he has hypothyroidism.
 What we can tell you is that in the best-case scenario, it’s going to cost you probably only around $100 (or less) for a vet visit.
 In the worst case…it could cost $2000 or more when it’s all said and done.
 Folliculitis is one of the cheapest health problems your dog could have.
 If they get cancer, that’s an entirely different story…